Saintmotelevision

-Saintmotelevision (stylized as saintmotelevision) is the second studio album by American indie pop band Saint Motel.
+Saintmotelevision (stylized in all lowercase) is the second studio album by American indie pop band Saint Motel.
 It was released on October 21, 2016, by Elektra Records.

 Singles

 The album's first single, "Move", was released on August 12, 2016.
 "Move" is featured on the soundtrack of FIFA 17.

 A music video was made for "You Can Be You" and released on September 15, 2016, while a video for "Born Again" was released on October 14, 2016, and a Spotify single followed on March 1, 2017.

 Track listing

 Personnel

 Credits for saintmotelevision adapted from Tidal.